Dr Denise Andrea Harris

 Profile

-I am a consultant occupational therapist, researcher, publisher, and educator.
-I have twenty-one years of experience assessing and treating clients across the NHS, Social Services, and Private Sector companies.
+I am an independent consultant occupational therapist, researcher, publisher, and educator with twenty-one years of experience assessing and treating clients across the NHS, Social Services, and private sector companies.

-I have developed my knowledge and skills in the NHS, Social Services, and Private Sector.
-The specialist areas I have worked in include trauma and orthopaedics, community rehabilitation, rapid response, falls, palliative and end-of-life care, housing, aids and adaptations, case management, brain injuries, and healthcare education.
+I have worked in various specialist areas, including trauma and orthopaedics, community neurological rehabilitation, rapid response, fall prevention, palliative and end-of-life care, housing, aids and adaptations, case management, head injuries, healthcare education, and as an OT and Care Expert.